-Assets, opportunities, what's working well now Challenges, barriers Opportunity: Develop and There is more of a Food Truck Park Coordination of this Coop is missing.
-This serves farmers A venue for food value on retailers to piece.
-Would promote improved community shop/grow local and customers on communicate gathering options downtown market access for Opportunities to campaign help. an everyday basis demand/needs to growers to sell local agriculture create attractive and coordinate downtown market consumers, production restaurant and institutions.
-Need opportunities Perhaps needs Sizzles Commercial for people to use SNAP on food smaller retail Kitchen/space Traditional spaces for start ups Indigenous food Need downtown sources and well-established preparation could pride in community be highlighted sells local foods, Furnarni Sausage products, and knowledge of opportunity, although difficult with COVID More places for sells DT variety of local people to sit and products eat, play, especially for families
+Assets, opportunities, what's working well now

+Opportunity: Develop and There is more of a Food Truck Park Coordination of this value on piece.
+Would promote improved community , shop/grow local market access for gathering options Opportunities to campaign help. growers to sell downtown create attractive direct to downtown market consumers, restaurant and institutions.
+Need opportunities Sizzles Commercial for people to use Kitchen/space Traditional SNAP on food Indigenous food downtown sources and preparation could Enjoy The Store be highlighted Sizzle great sells local foods, opportunity, Furnarni Sausage More places for although difficult with COVID sells DT people to sit and eat, play, especially for families well-established pride in community products, and knowledge of variety of local products